Agar

 AG_MutexLock() and AG_MutexUnlock() respectively acquire and release a mutex.

-AG_MutexTryLock() tries to acquire a mutex without blocking and immediately returns 0 on success and -1 on failure.
-Note that AG_MutexTryLock() does not set any error message with AG_SetError(3).
+AG_MutexTryLock() tries to acquire a mutex without blocking and immediately returns 0 on success.
+On failure, the function returns -1, but does not set any error message (so AG_GetError(3) should not be used).

 CONDITION VARIABLES